Signed in as:

-MS, CCC-SLP, Owner and Co-Director of Ridge Zeller Therapy
+MS, CCC-SLP, Founder and Co-Owner of Ridge Zeller Therapy

 JoAnn Ridge mentors both new and experienced SLPs and SLPAs on our staff and enjoys watching them learn and grow as clinicians, along with continuing to work in the field.
 JoAnn is a proud ASU Sun Devil having received both her bachelor and master degrees in communication disorders from Arizona State University.
 Her hobbies include working out, reading, crafting, and binge watching programs, not necessarily in that order.

-MS, CCC-SLP, Owner and Co-Director of Ridge Zeller Therapy
+MS, CCC-SLP, Founder and Co-Owner of Ridge Zeller Therapy

 Meghan Zeller has provided speech-language therapy in schools, homes, rehabilitation facilities, and hospital settings since 2001.
 Meghan received her master’s degree from Southern Connecticut University in 2001 and her undergraduate degree from University of Massachusetts, Amherst.
 Additionally, Meghan has a specialized interest in Childhood Apraxia of Speech and has received Advanced Training in Dynamic Temporal and Tactile Cueing (DTTC) for treatment of moderate to severe Childhood Apraxia of Speech (CAS).
 Meghan enjoys traveling, yoga, socializing with friends, and watching HGTV.

 Sarah, BA, Operations Manager

 Sarah received her Bachelor of Arts Degree in Public Communications and Human Relations from Western Illinois University.
 Sarah has worked in business administrative management for more than 15 years across various industries, including healthcare, radio, television, and film.
 She enjoys photography, biking, yoga, and spending time with her family in her free time.
 Fun fact, Sarah also works as a voice-over actress for commercials!